boAt Airdopes Prime 412

 Main Differences

-• Ingress Protection (IP) rating is IPX5 on boAt Airdopes Prime 412 and IP55 on Realme Buds T200x.
+• The Ingress Protection rating is IPX5 on the boAt Airdopes Prime 412 and IP55 on the Realme Buds T200x.

-• Active noise cancellation (ANC) is not available on boAt Airdopes Prime 412 but is available on Realme Buds T200x.
+• Active noise cancellation (ANC) is present on the Realme Buds T200x but not available on the boAt Airdopes Prime 412.

-• Battery life is 8 hours on boAt Airdopes Prime 412 and 7 hours on Realme Buds T200x.
+• Battery life is 8 hours on the boAt Airdopes Prime 412 and 7 hours on the Realme Buds T200x.

-• The battery life of the charging case is 42 hours on boAt Airdopes Prime 412 and 41 hours on Realme Buds T200x.
+• Battery life of the charging case is 42 hours on the boAt Airdopes Prime 412 and 41 hours on the Realme Buds T200x.

-• Fast pairing is available on boAt Airdopes Prime 412 but not available on Realme Buds T200x.
+• Fast pairing is supported on the boAt Airdopes Prime 412 but not available on the Realme Buds T200x.

-• Audio latency is 60 ms on boAt Airdopes Prime 412 and 5 ms on Realme Buds T200x.
+• Audio latency is 60 ms on the boAt Airdopes Prime 412 and 5 ms on the Realme Buds T200x.

-• AAC support is not available on boAt Airdopes Prime 412 but is available on Realme Buds T200x.
+• AAC codec support is present on the Realme Buds T200x but not available on the boAt Airdopes Prime 412.

-• Ambient sound mode is not available on boAt Airdopes Prime 412 but is available on Realme Buds T200x.
+• Ambient sound mode is available on the Realme Buds T200x but not present on the boAt Airdopes Prime 412.

 Specs Comparison